sweattep/ancient_quotes/README.md

 >God rescues the afflicted by their affliction and opens their ears in oppression

 >if you ever get enough money, you may buy your own freedom

+>And those whose scales are heavy - it is they who are the successful.
+But those whose scales are light - those are the ones who have lost their souls